-The a priori factor, inconsistent policy enforcement as a barrier to data sharing adequate or inconsistent enforcement of data sharing policy among researchers.
+The a priori factor, inconsistent policy enforcement as a barrier to data sharing (Inconsistent enforcement of policy-Bar) was defined as when respondents discussed the lack of adequate or inconsistent enforcement of data sharing policy among researchers.
 This factor was mentioned by 17 of the 37 respondents (46%).